 Berry & Rye don’t do queues, so if there isn’t enough room for you, you’ll have to come back later.
-But once in, you’re seated and given a leather clad menu where you’ll find an astonishing collection of whisky, old classics and intriguing concoction you’ve never even heard of.
+But once in, you’re seated and given a leather clad menu where you’ll find an astonishing collection of whisky, old classics and intriguing concoctions you’ve never even heard of.

 Stepping back in time, the dark leather, exposed brick and rough wood all ensure you won’t leave here in a hurry.
 It’s one of our favourite cocktail bars Liverpool has to offer.

 48 Berry St L1 4JQ